Questions to ask a counselor or therapist in Dallas, TX

 Therapist Question #1: What sort of experience do you have with the issues I am looking for help with?

 Knowing about your therapist’s experience is important in beginning to build trust that they can help with whatever you’re struggling with.
-For example, if you’re looking for trauma therapy, Amanda would share about her 10 years of experience in the field treating trauma and her specialized trainings in modalities such as Brainspotting and Safe and Sound Protocol for the treatment of trauma and anxiety.
+For example, if you’re looking for trauma therapy, Amanda would share about her 13 years of experience in the field treating trauma and her specialized trainings in modalities such as Brainspotting and Safe and Sound Protocol for the treatment of trauma and anxiety.
 Regarding disordered eating, Amanda and Allison would both share about their years of experience working in higher level of care settings focused on eating disorders.
-For couples counseling, Allison would share about her passion for working with couples that has grown in her seven years of private practice experience and training in Prepare/Enrich and the Gottman Method.
+For couples therapy in Dallas, Allison would share about her passion for working with couples that has grown in her seven years of private practice experience and training in Prepare/Enrich and the Gottman Method.

 Therapist Question #2: What can I expect from our therapy sessions?